My PCOS Weight Loss Story (From our Founder)

 That was when I realized, I couldn’t keep doing this & started to take my PCOS back into control, and use everything I had tried over the years to find my perfect solution.
 I started to ease out of weight lifting but stayed active (I switched to Brazilian Jiu Jitsu), stayed really consistent with my supplements, and ate a balanced diet.
 This is also when I created S’moo.
 I decided to create S’moo because it was important for me to be able to be a mother one day, and hopefully conceive.
 I knew at the point I was at that moment, my likelihood was very unlikely if I didn’t do something about it.
 I’m happy to say that 2 years later, I have my PCOS mostly under control, I feel great about my body, I live a balanced life and I feel confident that when I do try to have a family I will be able to.

 I believe in you, I’m here for you, and I KNOW you can do this.
 S’moo is one step in the right direction – and I’m proud of you for taking it.
-It may not be the answer for everyone, but it is the answer for many and I’m so grateful.
+It may not be the answer for everyone, but it is the answer for many and I’m so grateful it has helped thousands of women already.
 Even if S’moo is not the answer for you, I’m still so happy to have you here and I will always be in your corner no matter what.
 I love you all, and I’m so thankful that you are a part of my life and this community. 💕